samuelm/Zend-Framework-Skeleton/README.md

 * Zend_Locale configured to detect the locale and degrades gracefully
 * App configured to use three environments (dev, staging, production)
 * Zend_Registry up and running
-* All the handy data stored in the Registry and constants like environment, some paths (app path, root path), config object...
+* All the handy data stored in the Registry and constants like environment, some paths (app path, root path)...
 * View Helper to translate using the following method $this->t() instead of $this->translate() (much shorter)
 * Flag and Flippers concept of flickr implemented through ACL
 * Flag and Flippers configurable via BO (Still some stuff in development)
 * CLI tool to generate basic ACL rules for controllers and actions
 * Basic Inflector
-* Strong password rules (The new password cannot be any of the last 4 used)
 * Three custom validators to handle passwords
 * Basic BO structure with two levels of navigation
 * BO menu generated automatically based on an array and filtered through the Flag and flippers configured
-* All the tables needed dumped in a sql file under /docs
+* All the tables needed dumped in migration files
 * Akrabat db migration system implemented
 * Amazon CloudFront Invalidator implemented
 * Amazon SNS publish feature implemented
 * Amazon S3 integrated
+* Amazon Simple Email Service integrate through a custom mail transport
+* App_Logger attached to Amazon SES to receive notifications of the errors (based on zend_log and it's logs levels)
+* Implemented a dependency injector container and moved a lot of objects there
+* Integrated gearmand and some workers to do jobs asynchronously
+* Analytics worker to send info to Amazon Simple DB
+* Upload worker to upload files to Amazon S3
+* Remove cdn worker to invalidate files on Amazon CloudFront
+* Send email worker to send the emails through Amazon Simple Email Service
+* Chain-of-resonsability pattern implemented in the controllers and 3 commands available (publish to facebook, twitter or send email)
+* CDN View helper to fetch the files directly from the cdn (supports multiple domains to speed up the page load time)
+* Bitly Short Url service integrated
+* Custom logic to handle emails and their templates
+* Install script

 Credentials to access the BO
 ============================